 Summer ConcertsPrint this page

-"Since 1996 Melk abbey’s Summer Concerts have enriched the region’s cultural program… taking place in three wonderful Baroque settings in the monastery: in the garden pavilion, in the abbey church and in the summer sacristy.”
+"Since 1996 Melk abbey’s Summer Concerts have enriched the region’s cultural program… taking place in wonderful Baroque settings in the monastery: in the garden pavilion, in the abbey church, in the summer sacristy and in the Coloman hall.”
 Father Martin Rotheneder

 The Summer Concerts promise exhilarating musical experiences.
 Alongside the evening concerts in the garden pavilion and in the abbey church, the Sunday matinees invite guests to an interaction of nature and music.
 Well-known classical pieces as well as works by composers from different eras of music history make for a varied concert program.